-At a time when people are told to limit many foods because they contribute to the obesity epidemic and other widespread medical conditions like heart disease, a thorough review of dozens of seafood studies shows Americans should increase the amount of seafood they eat to at least 8 to 12 ounces (two to three servings) each week.
+At a time when people are told to limit many foods because they contribute to the obesity epidemic and other widespread medical conditions like heart disease, a thorough review of dozens of seafood studies show Americans should increase the amount of seafood they eat to at least 8 to 12 ounces (two to three servings) each week.

-Pregnant and breastfeeding women should eat at least 8 and up to 12 ounces (two to three servings) of seafood each week to boost babies' brain and eye development.
+Pregnant and breastfeeding women should eat at least eight and up to 12 ounces (two to three servings) of seafood each week to boost babies' brain and eye development.
 Pregnant and breastfeeding women currently eat less than two ounces of seafood per week.

-"Seafood is nutrient-rich, meaning it packs healthy nutrients including omega-3s into less than a couple hundred calories per 4-ounce serving," said Dr. Louis Aronne, Internist and Director of Comprehensive Weight Control Program at Presbyterian Hospital/Weill Cornell Medical Center and Clinical Professor of Medicine at Cornell University.
+"Seafood is nutrient-rich, meaning it packs healthy nutrients including omega-3s into less than a couple of hundred calories per 4-ounce serving," said Dr. Louis Aronne, Internist and Director of the Comprehensive Weight Control Program at Presbyterian Hospital/Weill Cornell Medical Center and Clinical Professor of Medicine at Cornell University.
 "Omega-3 deficiency is a leading dietary contributor to preventable deaths, mostly from heart disease, in America.
 So it's about time that the benefits of seafood are more clearly recognized in the Dietary Guidelines."

 Current Seafood Consumption Insufficient to Realize Health Benefits:

 According to the National Oceanic and Atmospheric Administration, the average American eats about one serving of seafood a week.
-And, the U.S. Food and Drug Administration (FDA) estimates pregnant women eat less than half a serving.
-Additionally, consumer survey data from SeaPak shows 91 percent of parents with children 12 years and younger say their children eat seafood less than twice a week.
+And the U.S. Food and Drug Administration (FDA) estimates pregnant women eat less than half a serving.
+Additionally, consumer survey data from SeaPak shows that 91 percent of parents with children 12 years and younger say their children eat seafood less than twice a week.
 Misinterpretation of FDA advice may contribute to these low consumption numbers.
 The new Dietary Guidelines provide further support for a call to update FDA advice, which experts say "may be inadvertently causing harm."

-"Seafood has gotten lost in the American diet and as a result, we are missing out on the meaningful health benefits that the omega-3s in seafood provide," said Jennifer McGuire, MS, RD, manager of nutrition communication for the National Fisheries Institute.
-"The new Dietary Guidelines provide the scientific rationale for the health benefits and now we need to focus on making fish and shellfish a more regular part of our meals."
+"Seafood has gotten lost in the American diet, and as a result, we are missing out on the meaningful health benefits that the omega-3s in seafood provide," said Jennifer McGuire, MS, RD, manager of nutrition communication for the National Fisheries Institute.
+"The new Dietary Guidelines provide the scientific rationale for the health benefits, and now we need to focus on making fish and shellfish a more regular part of our meals."